 The Board has overarching responsibility for ensuring that Ratos internally has an effective and adequate process for risk management and internal control.
 The purpose is to provide reasonable assurance that operations are conducted in an appropriate and effective manner, that external reporting is reliable and that laws as well as internal rules are complied with.
 This work is conducted through structured board work as well as by tasks being delegated to management, the Audit Committee and other employees.
+In addition, a dialogue with the Group's auditors is maintained about their regular observations and the annual audit of internal control.
 Responsibility and authority are defined in instructions for powers of authorisation, policies and manuals which provide guidelines and guidance for the Group's operations and employees.

 Furthermore, the board of each subsidiary is responsible for ensuring that the company in question complies with laws and regulations as well as for compliance with internal policies and guidelines.
-During the year a routine was prepared to strengthen follow-up that will be implemented gradually in 2016.
+During the year, a routine was gradually implemented to strengthen follow-up of these matters.